safepairofhands/current-rms/README.md

 https://api.current-rms.com/doc

 I'm slowly getting through the methods.
-Please feel free to contribute with a PR if you need any that are missing in the meantime!
+Please feel free to contribute with a PR if you need any that are missing in the meantime.

 ## Tests
 Tests use Mocha and Chai, and can be run with *npm test*.